About

 The passage of Proposition 50, the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002, Proposition 84, The Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 and Proposition IE, the Disaster Preparedness and Flood Prevention Bond Act of 2006 have expanded and enhanced the initial intent and definition of an IRWMP and have provided funding for water-related projects through an IRWM grant program.

-Who do I contact with questions about the North Coast Resource Partnership or North Coast IRWMP?
+Who do I contact with questions about the North Coast Resource Partnership?

 Katherine Gledhill